Skip to Content

 By Car: The Roaches are best accessed by car, situated just off the A53.

-Public Transport: Unfortunately, there aren’t any public transport options leading directly to The Roaches.
+Public Transport: Unfortunately, no great public transport options leading directly to The Roaches.

-While there aren’t any official car parks designated for The Roaches, you’ll find a generous number of laybys along Roach Rd offering free parking.
+While there aren’t any official car parks designated for The Roaches, there are a generous number of laybys along Roach Rd that offer free parking.

-If you’re out of luck and those laybys are full (it can happen on a sunny day).
-The farm at Roaches Tea Rooms occasionally provides all-day parking in their field for a small fee.
+If you’re out of luck and those laybys are full (it can happen on a sunny day), the farm at Roaches Tea Rooms occasionally provides all-day parking in its field for a small fee.

 Parking Along Roach Rd (Free)